Jennifer Dahlgren: Career

 In 2006, she won the NCAA Indoor Weight throw title and set a new US collegiate record in the hammer with a throw of 71.78 m at the SEC Championships – the fourth time she had improved her South American record that year.
 She went on to win her first outdoor NCAA hammer throw title a few months later.
 Dahlgren improved her championship record to 69.07 m to take a second continental gold at the 2006 South American Championships in Athletics.
 She also won at the 2006 South American Games, which acted as the South American Under-23 Athletics Championships that year.

 She started 2007 by winning the NCAA championships with a mark of 70.72 m (her final amateur title) and throwing a new South American record of 72.01 m soon afterwards in Greensboro, North Carolina.
 She scored her first major championship medal at the 2007 Pan American Games, taking the bronze with a throw of 68.37 m behind Cubans Yipsi Moreno and Arasay Thondike.
 Representing Argentina at the 2007 World Championships in Athletics, she threw 65.64 m in the qualifying round but this was not enough to progress to the final.

 She suffered a foot injury in 2008, which affected her performances early in the season.
 She recovered somewhat in time for the 2008 Ibero-American Championships and was the silver medallist behind Rosa Rodríguez.
 She had a best mark of 66.35 m at the 2008 Summer Olympics, leaving her as the best South American performer but in 29th place overall.
 She had a below par performance at the 2009 South American Championships in Athletics, throwing 63.81 m for the bronze medal.
 Despite this, she was also the best South American performer in the hammer at the 2009 World Championships in Athletics, where her throw of 68.90 m was good enough for 17th, but not enough to make the final round.

 She came under the tutelage of fellow Argentine Marcelo Pugliese, a former Olympic hammer thrower.
 At the start of the 2010 season, Dahlgren set another best of 73.74 m in Buenos Aires.

 Personal life

 Dahlgren frequently moved with her family in her youth, which meant that she spent much time living in the United States.
 She returned to Argentina at the age of 13, but took time to feel comfortable with the language and settle into her school.
 However, after settling she was once again uprooted as her family moved to Texas.
 Her mother Irene Fitzner competed for Argentina as a sprint athlete at the 1972 Summer Olympics.
 Dahlgren's younger brother, Paul, attended Baylor University in Waco, Texas.

 Dahlgren's great-grandfather was Swedish, hence her Swedish surname.

+Dahlgren married on May 11, 2024 in Houston, TX.